Restore from Linux, Unix and Other File Systems

 - Mounting disks to a helper host.
 As a helper host, you can select the target host where you want to restore files from the backup or any other Linux server.
 We recommend you to specify the same server to which you want to restore the files.
 This will improve the performance.

 - Mounting disks to a helper appliance.
 The helper appliance is a helper VM running a stripped down Linux kernel that has minimal set of components.
 The appliance is quite small — around 50 MB.
-It requires 1024 MB RAM and takes around 10 seconds to boot.
+It requires 2048 MB RAM and 2 CPU.

 When you perform guest OS file restore, Veeam Backup & Replication performs the following operations: